arktypeio/arktype/ark/regex/README.md

 // Regex<`${string}@${string}.${string}`, { names: { name: string; domain: `${string}.${string}`; }; ...>
 ```

+All you need to get started is `pnpm install arkregex` (or the equivalent for your package manager of choice) 🎉

 ### Features

 - **Types**: Infers string types for your existing regular expressions, including positional and named captures